kosukeimai/dynCluster/README.md

     ## ...
     ```

-    + The ultimate goal is to see how well dynCluster can recover the three true clusters as well as the dyadic cluster membership.
+    + The ultimate goal is to see how well dynCluster can recover the three true clusters and the dyadic cluster membership.

-3. Adjust the simulation parameters in `config.txt` and copy the file to the same folder containing the simulated data.
+3. Adjust the simulation parameters in `/example/toy/config.txt` and copy the file to the same folder containing the simulated data.

     ![](https://github.com/kosukeimai/dynCluster/blob/master/images/config.png)